 We are located 65 miles from the East Gate of Yellowstone National Park (entrance closest to Cody, WY) and 93 miles from the North East Gate (closest to Cooke City, MT).
 Drive time varies but is approximately 1 hour and 15 minutes from the Center to the East Entrance and 2 hours from the Center to the NE Entrance.

-The HMIC is half-way between Cody and Powell, WY.
-Both cities have many accommodation options including Hotels, camping, and RV parks.
+The Heart Mountain Interpretive Center is half-way between Cody and Powell, WY.
+Both cities have many accommodation options including hotels, motels, camping, and RV parks.
 Click HERE for suggestions.

 No. We do not offer food or drinks of any kind at the Center.
 Also, there is limited space for outside picnics.
 Please plan on eating in either Cody or Powell.

 The trailhead for the Heart Mountain Hike is located approximately six miles from the Interpretive Center, off of Road 19.
 However, are not affiliated with the Heart Mountain Ranch or the Nature Conservancy of Wyoming, and does not organize or sponsor hikes to the summit of Heart Mountain.
 Please visit the Nature Conservancy website for more information about the HM Hike.

 Yes.
 However there is no overnight parking at the Center.